Prathameshsci369/-Bharat-Regional-Language-Fact-News-Detection-System/README.md

 ### 💡 Summary

-FND-AI demonstrates how **local LLMs + open-source frameworks** can power transparent and multilingual **fake news detection** systems.
+**Bharat AI** is a next-generation misinformation detection framework combining local LLMs and transparent reasoning.
-It’s built to show how **agentic AI reasoning** can operate locally, verifying claims directly from public discussions — without relying on external APIs.
+It offers multilingual verification, context awareness, and a user-friendly interface for real-time fact-checking across India.

-> **Developed with ❤️ by Team Bharat | FND-AI**
+> **Developed with ❤️ by Team Bharat | Agentic AI - Misinformation Track**